-From the direction, θ , and jump length, x, a prospective location is calculated.
+From the direction and jump length, a prospective location is calculated.
 The new location is then checked to see if the result would move the agent into a different region.
-Within the same region movement is unrestricted.
+If it does not, the agent moves, meaning movement within a region is not restricted.
 However, if its next move would result in a region change, i.e. it is crossing a semi-permeable boundary, it has a given probability of crossing into that region.
 If the agent moves, it searches the other agents to see if it is close enough to interact with agents of other gangs.
 When an interaction does occur, the rivalry matrix, R, is updated.

-The location of interactions is also recorded and could be of interest to other applications, see discussion in Section 6 and Figure 14.
+The final network is observed after 20,000,000 iterations and then thresholded to ignore infrequent interactions.
+The location of interactions is also recorded and could be of interest to other applications, see discussion in Section 6 and Figure 12.